hackertunity/hackertunity-client-cms/src/pages/our-mission/index.md

 image: /img/auditorium-benches-chairs-class-207691.jpeg
 heading: Hackertunity, Inc.
 ---
-Hackertunity, Inc. is a non-profit in the process of being established.
+Hackertunity, Inc. is a non-profit.
 We’re based in California-- many of us with roots in the Antelope Valley.
 Our mission:

 **To educate at-risk populations and diversify the computer science field by providing training and resources.**